IntercraftMC/IntercraftCore/README.md

 - Energy
     - [ ] Cables

-    *Regular old cables taking up space.
-But multiple cables (and pipes) can take up the same space like [EnderIO](https://minecraft.curseforge.com/projects/ender-io), also single cable lines can be dragged between connectors like [Immersive Engineering](https://minecraft.curseforge.com/projects/immersive-engineering).*
+    *Can be connected to connectors and hooks just like [Immersive Engineering](https://minecraft.curseforge.com/projects/immersive-engineering).
+Can also be dragged inside Cable Cases.*
     - [ ] Custom Batteries

     *Batteries which are modeled on real life batteries or Galvanic [Cells](https://en.wikipedia.org/wiki/Galvanic_cell) which are then placed into battery boxes to be usable in external machines.*